remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 ![AWS region map](aws-regions.png)

 Each of these regions have 3 or more _availability zones_ (AZ).
-These are separate data centers within the region that make the zones resiliant.
+These are separate data centers within the region that make the zones resilient.
 If, for example, one AZ goes down, another can take over and since, in most cases,  your services are replicated across the AZs.
 This means that your services will continue to function even in the case of a significant incident that impacts a single data center.
 That doesn't mean that AWS doesn't have outages, but they are very rare.

 You will choose a region whenever you are deploying services.
 In most cases, you'll want to deploy all the various AWS services that make up your web application to the same region.
-You do not need to choose availability zones, though a few services may allow you to choose a cheaper option that isn't replicated acess AZs for data that isn't critical.
+You do not need to choose availability zones, though a few services may allow you to choose a cheaper option that isn't replicated access AZs for data that isn't critical.
 In all the cases within this guide, we'll be using the standard version of each service.

 ### AWS Security Basics